Compare Amazfit Active Max vs Garmin Vivoactive 6

 Product 2: Garmin Vivoactive 6

-Wellness insights are strong, especially around Body Battery, Morning Report, sleep context, and other at-a-glance readiness information.
+Wellness insights are strong, centered on Body Battery, Morning Report, stress, sleep, HRV, and smart wake/sleep tools.

 Wi-Fi connectivity